cardiffnlp/en-cy-bilingual-embeddings/README.md

 ## Launch batch VecMap mappings

 For convenience, we provide a method for evaluating batches of English-Welsh vectors where we evaluate two embeddings trained with the same hyperparameters (see file naming requirements for properly aligning embedding pairs).
+Note that first, you must clone vecmap's repository in the home directory of this repo.

 The below command will first scan `MAPPED-ENG-FOLDER` and `MAPPED-WEL-FOLDER` for embeddings of the same config (model name - word2vec or fasttext -, and the `mc`, `s` and `w` parameters), then apply the supervised variant of VecMap using the `--traindict` dictionary as supervision.